pnbruckner/ha-entity-tz/info.md

 Type | Enabled by default | Description
 -|-|-
-Diff tz | no | Is `on` when the entity is in a different time zone than Home Assistant's configured time zone Local time | no | The local time where the entity is located.
-No time zone suffix is included so that the UI doesn't automatically change it back to Home Assistant's local time.
-Time zone | yes | The name of the time zone where the entity is located
+address | no | The address where the entity is located. county | no | The country the entity is in.
+Includes an attribute with the country code. different tz | no | Is `on` when the entity is in a different time zone than Home Assistant's configured time zone local time | no | The local time where the entity is located.
+No time zone suffix is included so that the UI doesn't automatically change it back to Home Assistant's local time. time zone | yes | The name of the time zone where the entity is located